 Swala Camp: Our full report

-On the edge of the Gursi Swamp, in the far south-west of Tarangire National Park, Swala Camp sits in a quiet area, amidst an area of open grassland, under an elegant grove of tall Acacia tortillis trees.
-This permanent tented camp was rebuilt in 2009 and offers high-quality accommodation and food, with good resident game – impala, elephant and waterbuck – attracted to its artificial waterhole.
-Excellent birdlife can be seen here, too, and mongooses and monkeys play around the camp.
+On the edge of the Gursi Swamp, in the far south-west of Tanzania’s Tarangire National Park, Swala Camp sits ...... in a quiet area, amid an area of open grassland under a grove of tall Acacia tortillis trees and baobabs.
+Completely rebuilt in 2009, this permanent tented camp promises high-quality accommodation, with good resident game – impala, elephant and waterbuck that are attracted to its artificial waterhole.

 Food & drink